msei99/pbgui/README.md

 ## v0.96 (28-04-2024)
 - Services Status and Configure Page
+- PBRemote bucket must be configured in pbgui.ini
 - Recognize and display config type
 - Preview Grid on Instance
 - PBShare for generating Live Grid pictures